the-pythonist/the-pythonist/README.md

 - From now on, any project I work on goes in here.

-- You can reach me via:
--- oops: 'i reach you'

 ### Please check out my repositories.
 If you are a pythonist especially, like me, you may like them 😄.